 SECOND call your local Forest Service and tell them that you need to complete 8 hours of work on trails with them prior to the August trail work deadline.
 If you live in the Salt Lake Ranger District contact the Cottonwood Canyons Foundation as they coordinate the SLRD Forest Service projects.
 Find out possible days that you could work with them.
 Then pick a day and show up at the appointed time and place.
 Talk to the supervisor and let him/her know that you will need him/her to sign your trail work report verifying the amount of work completed.
 Take your trail work form with you when you do the work.
 The Forest Service and Cottonwood Canyons Foundation will not have the form.

 Eligible trail work will include maintenance of existing trails or building new trails under the supervision of the Forest Service or Cottonwood Canyons Foundation.
 For those who live locally the work should be done in the Wasatch mountains.
 For those who do not the trail work should be done on your local trails with your local Forest Service.
 For those few who have limited access to trails, your trail work could be done with your local parks and recreation organizations.
 If a Forest Service project is not available in your area trail work on other types of projects can be substituted with the permission of the Wasatch 100 Race Committee.
+PLEASE NOTE that we do not accept volunteering at another race as satisfying aout trail work requirement nor do we accept trail work performed for entry into another race.

 DO NOT WAIT UNTIL THE LAST WEEK OR TWO TO SCHEDULE OR PERFORM YOUR TRAIL WORK.
 SOMETHING COULD PREVENT YOU FROM COMPLETING YOUR WORK AND NO EXTENSIONS WILL BE GIVEN.